 Before you begin self-billing, you should consider the following points:

-A self-billed invoice can only be issued under an agreement with your supplier.
-The following table summarises what the VAT regulations say about what makes a valid self-billing agreement.
+You can only issue self-billed invoices to suppliers with whom you have set up formal self-billing agreements.
+The table below summarises what the VAT regulations say about what makes a valid self-billing agreement.

-include the supplier’s agreement for the self-biller to raise invoices in respect of his (the self-billee’s) supplies.
+include the supplier’s agreement to the self-biller raising invoices in respect of his (the self-billee’s) supplies.

 specify that the supplier agrees not to raise VAT invoices for supplies covered by the agreement.